silvercircle/silvercircle.github.io/_got-theories/bran-is-the-night-king.md

 But what if he or she fails?
 What if Hitler only gets injured and traumatized from the assault - and what if this trauma causes him losing his mind and becoming the evil and mad person he was?
-In that case, our brave person becomes the cause of everything that happened and *gives himself the reason* to travel back in time with the intention to correct it.
+In that case, our brave person becomes the cause of everything that happened and *gives himself the reason* to travel back in time with the intention to correct it., but since it is impossible to change the past, he is destined to fail over and over again.
+A causal loop.

 We cannot explain this logically, because it doesn't fit in our reality.
 Time travel is not possible (as far as we know) so everything related to it cannot be fully explained.
 This is one of the